fou-foo/R-Coursera/Regression_models/cars.md

 With the data available from our Motor Trend magazine, the question of whether the performance of cars is improved by using manual or automatic transmission is assessed.
-First, a test of means is evaluated, indicating that the difference is notorious, then a generalized linear model is used, showing again the difference between the use of transmissions and the effect of the choice against the performance of miles per gallon
+First, a test of means is evaluated, indicating that the difference is non notorious, then a generalized linear model is used, showing again the difference between the use of transmissions and the effect of the choice against the performance of miles per gallon